Sewing collars & leashes with an LK-1900BN bartacking machine

 The control panel has many options (called "switches") accessed by the "M" button.
 Press it once (one beep) and that's the options for normal operation.
 Hold it 2 seconds longer and you'll hear a 2nd beep.
 That gives you access to additional options.
 Hold it another 2 seconds for a 3rd beep gives more options.
 These options are listed in the instruction & engineer's manual.
 It helps to see them at a glance that way before seeing them on the control panel.
 (Juki's manuals are hard to understand.
 It doesn't help much.).

 Don't play with these options (too soon, too many at once).
 Be sure to write down the value it was before changing so you can get back to where you were.
-There's probably a "factory reset" but I haven't had a reason to look for it yet.
+There's probably a "factory reset."
+I haven't had a reason to look for it yet.
 If you write everything down you shouldn't have to either.

 I definitely recommend that change.
 Operating this machine is overwhelming in the beginning.
-A lot happens all at once.
+A lot happens at once.
 Having more "wiggle room" for your foot definitely reduces stress.
 (Note: K022 isn't used.
 There is configuration of this machine that uses a "2-stage" pedal.
 It actuates something else between "clamp-down" and "sewing-start."
-You can ignore it.).
+You can ignore that.).

-Also, I was stressed by the work clamp coming down.
+I was also stressed by the work clamp coming down.
 K027 (3 beeps, mem sw 2) sets the work clamp "lowering speed."
 I use 1,500 now.
 But, I started around 800.
 I would've gone even slower, but it sounds bad the slower it goes.
 (I don't think anything bad is happening.
 It just sounds like it.).

 Winding bobbins

 Winding bobbins with this machine is harder than others.
 The official(?) way is to wind the thread over/under a few times, and that will create enough friction to start.
 That didn't work for me most of the time.
-What works better is to drill a 3/32 (0.0938) hole in one side of the bobbin, near the center hole:
+What works better is to drill a 3/32" (0.0938) hole in one side of the bobbin, near the center hole:

 Smooth any burrs.
 You don't want the edge of the hole to snag the thread as it pulls off while sewing.
-(But, you don't want to roughen the inner surface of the bobbin trying to to remove any burrs.
+(But, you don't want to roughen the inner surface of the bobbin trying to remove any burrs.
 The inner surface should remain satin smooth.
 It's a little hard to do.
 You need something with hard, square edge you can get into the hole from the outside hole, and scrape that around the hole's inner edge.
 (Note: pictured is an aftermarket bobbin from eBay.
 It seems to work ok.
 If you have any problems with aftermarket parts, you should switch to the official part to rule that out.).

 To wind a bobbin: push the thread through the hole, and slip the bobbin on the post (with the hole facing down).
 Then wind the thread around the bobbin a dozen times (clockwise looking down at it).
 Do that while holding the end of the thread (coming out the drilled hole.
 The bobbin pressed down on the winder's base will hold it a little, but you should hold the end of the thread with one hand while winding those first dozen times.).
 Then snip the excess thread as close to the bobbin edge as possible.
 (Even a little excess can interfere with the winding.).